raboof/glidebot/README.md

 ## About

-Glidebot will:
+Glidebot will periodically:

-* Check out a github repo
+* Check out your github repo
 * Run `glide update`
 * Have any dependencies changed?
 Then create a pull request.